 Mexico vs Korea Republic is scheduled for 01:00 UTC, with local kickoff at 19:00 in Guadalajara on 18 June 2026.

 The match is set for Guadalajara Stadium in Guadalajara.
+FIFA's official preview directs fans to its ticket and hospitality page for official availability information.

 What is the head-to-head record between Mexico and Korea Republic?